ericklein/air_quality/readme.md

 	- [FR][P2]090821: wifi; instead of while(1) if unable to connect to WiFi, it would be better to reset -> switched from stopApp() to deepSleep() for WiFi failures at initialization
 	- [I][P1]091321: mqtt; semi-consistently seeing issue where, over WiFI, temp is logging to mqtt properly but room and sometimes humidity is not -> solved by implementing MQTT QoS 1
 	- [FR][P3]100720: mqtt; implement MQTT QoS 1 -> done
+- 100421
+	- [I][P3]091321: wifi; validate host name is being set via network admin tool -> validated
+	- [I][P2]100421: screen; UI indication of clientname -> added
+	- [I][P1]093021: screen; error string is wrapping into time display text -> resolved for MQTT error messages
+	- [I][P1]093021: screen; error string is not being checked to fit on screen -> manually reviewing
+	- Simplified error reporting for MQTT publish issues, as I can look at the data to see the actual problem or error in the server processing code
+	- Reviewing UI changes to add outside temp and humidity plus CO2 display
+	- [FR][P3]090921: wifi; more diagnostic information at connect in log -> now reporting RSSI value